labzero/hedwig_simple_responders/README.md

 ## Usage

-Enable any number of the included responders by adding them to your Hedwig.Robot's config section of `config/config.exs`
+Enable some or all the included responders by adding them to your list of `responders` in `config/config.exs`

 ```elixir
 config :my_hedwig_robot, MyHedwigRobot.Robot,